2000 United States presidential election in Michigan

-Michigan was won by Vice President Al Gore by a sizable margin of 5.1%.
-The western part of the state, which is more rural, was overwhelmingly Republican and Bush won most of the congressional districts and counties in that region of the state.
+Vice President Al Gore won Michigan by a margin of 5.1%.
+The western part of the state, which is more rural, voted overwhelmingly Republican, and George W. Bush won most of the congressional districts and counties in that region of the state.
 His best performance was in Ottawa County, where he won with over 70%.
 Gore did fairly well in the eastern region of the state.
-His best performance was in Wayne County, the highest populated county in the state and home of the city of Detroit.
-He won the county with 69%, with his second best performance in Genesee County, where he got over 62% of the vote.
+His best performance was in Wayne County, the highest-populated county in the state and home of the city of Detroit.
+He won the county with 69%, with his second-best performance in Genesee County, where he got over 62% of the vote.

-This election marked the first time since 1976 in which Michigan's electoral votes did not go to the overall winner of the general election, although the state was carried by the candidate who ultimately won the popular vote.
+This election marked the first time since 1976 in which Michigan's electoral votes did not go to the winner of the general election, although the state was carried by the candidate who ultimately won the popular vote.

-Bush became the first ever Republican to win the White House without carrying Kalamazoo or Muskegon Counties, as well as the first to do so without carrying Alpena or Oakland Counties since Benjamin Harrison in 1888, the first to do so without carrying Ingham County since William McKinley in 1896, and was the first Republican since Richard Nixon in 1968 to win the White House without carrying Michigan.
-It was also the only other state in the Midwest besides Illinois where Gore won by a majority of votes.
+Bush became the first-ever Republican to win the White House without carrying Kalamazoo or Muskegon County, as well as the first to do so without carrying Alpena or Oakland County since Benjamin Harrison in 1888, the first to do so without carrying Ingham County since William McKinley in 1896, and the first Republican since Richard Nixon in 1968 to win the White House without carrying Michigan.
+Michigan was also the only state in the Midwest besides Illinois where Gore won by a majority of votes.
+As such, this marked the first election in which a losing Democrat won a majority in the state.

+In the Detroit suburbs, Gore won both Oakland and Macomb Counties.
+The last time the two counties backed different candidates was in 1968.
+However, the election marked the last time the more blue-collar Macomb County voted to the left of the more white-collar Oakland County.

-Michigan was 1 of 10 states that backed George H. W. Bush in the election of 1988 that never backed George W. Bush in either 2000 or 2004.
+Michigan was one of ten states that backed George H. W. Bush, Bush's father, for president in 1988 that did not back Bush in either 2000 or 2004.

 Results

 By congressional district

-Gore won 9 of 16 congressional districts.
-Both candidates won two districts won by the opposite party.
+Gore won nine of 16 congressional districts.
+Each candidate won two districts that elected representatives of the other party.